-6http://ec.europa.eu/esf/main.jsp?catId=62
+&lt;sup>6http://ec.europa.eu/esf/main.jsp?catId=62

-Finally, Design theory as well has recently expressed an interest towards the domain of public services, by proposing the operationalisation of general Design theories (e.g. Concept-Knowledge theory, [43]) which could be further explored in policy making 135 contexts.
+Finally, Design theory as well has recently expressed an interest towards the domain of public services, by proposing the operationalisation of general Design theories (e.g. Concept-Knowledge theory, [45]) which could be further explored in policy making contexts.

-Let us focus most specifically on the process of designing policies.
-If we consider the definition of policies as irreversible allocation of public resources [86], and the definition of an alternative as a combination of variables [88], then it becomes possible to interpret the concept of policy design in a similar way as the one of alternatives' design.
+Let us focus more specifically on the process of designing policies.
+Being each policy a complex arrangement of on-the-ground ends and means-related content [47], they each result in an irreversible allocation of public resources [92] which needs to be feasible, efficient (i.e. it is not possible to find an alternative that allows improvement in the value of some objectives without harming the value of others [9]), and effective with respect to long term results.
+This definition is resonant with the definition of alternatives as combinations of variables [94], which makes it possible to interpret the concept of policy design in a similar way as the one of alternatives' design.

-As already mentioned, the field of alternatives' design has been almost ignored also in the specialized Decision Science and Operational Research literature.
-Indeed, most decision problems discussed in the literature consider the set of alternatives on

-- which they apply as "given", although we know that in practice such a set frequently 145 needs to be constructed.
-There is little in the literature addressing this problem (see [9] for a brief overview), despite the awareness of it (for example, [40], [55], [56], [69]).
-In particular, [78] discussed this cognitive activity in his seminal work, but without providing operational and/or formal methods for addressing it.
-There have also been - suggestions for value-focused brainstormings of decision alternatives ([41], [55]), an 150 approach which is resonant with [20] dynamic decision problem structuring.
-Finally, insights on how to understand and structure a decision making problem together with its possible strategic directions have been developed within the stream of Soft System Methodologies (e.g. [9], [31]). - A first attempt to identify common points between design theory and decision aid-155 ing has been developed by [60].
-Indeed, both the design and OR communities have gone through a debate linked to the application of systematic mathematical methods to real world problems.
+However, the field of alternatives' design has been almost ignored also in the specialized Decision Science and OR literature.
+Indeed, most decision problems discussed in the literature consider the set of alternatives on which they apply as "given", although we know that in practice such a set frequently needs to be constructed.
+There is little in the literature addressing this problem (e.g. [13]), despite the awareness of it (for example, [43], [60], [61], [75]).
+In particular, [84] discussed this cognitive activity in his seminal work, but without providing operational and/or formal methods for addressing it.
+There have also been suggestions for value-focused brainstormings of decision alternatives ([44], [60]), an approach which is resonant with dynamic decision problem structuring [23].
+Finally, insights on how to understand and structure a decision making problem together with its possible strategic directions have been developed within the stream of Soft System Methodologies (e.g. [13], [34]).

+A first attempt to identify common points between design theory and decision aiding has been developed by Lu'e [65].
+Indeed, both the design and OR communities have gone through a debate linked to the application of mathematical methods to real world problems.
 The two communities reacted in different ways, because of the expertise and background of their respective researchers and practitioners.
-How- - ever, they share the same underlying challenge, i.e. designing or aiding decisions in 160 problems which are by definition wicked (or ill-defined, or messy).
-Moreover, a need for formalized methods to aid the design process seems to have emerged in the design community and at the same time a need for "innovative" tools outside the usual toolbox of the OR practitioner seems to have been highlighted in OR community [60].

-Based on the literature discussed above, the first claim that this paper proposes is 165 thus the following one: the intersection among the fields which can contribute to innovative policy design (i.e. policy studies, design theory, decision theory and operations research) has not been properly investigated, although the problem is shared among the different fields.
-There is thus a need to call for a renewed focus on policy design by

-- means of a convergence of those streams of research, which study how political, pol-170 icy and strategic decisions are made and implemented, that is, in other words, how the policy design space is delimited and fulfilled.
-While these initial sections of the paper proposed a critical analysis of the existing literature, the reminder of the manuscript will focus on two case studies to formalise how new alternatives can be generated - within a decision aiding process.
-175
+However, they share the same underlying challenge, i.e. designing or aiding decisions in problems which are by definition wicked (or ill-defined, or messy).
+Moreover, a need for formalized methods to aid the design process seems to have emerged in the design community and at the same time a need for "innovative" tools outside the usual toolbox of the OR practitioner seems to have been highlighted in the OR community [65].
+Based on the literature discussed above, the first claim that this paper proposes is thus the following one: the intersection among the fields which can contribute to creative policy design (i.e. policy studies, design theory, decision theory and operations research) has not been properly investigated, although the problem is shared among the different fields.
+There is thus a need to call for a renewed focus on policy design by means of a convergence of those streams of research, which study how political, policy and strategic decisions are made and implemented, that is, in other words, how the policy design space is delimited and fulfilled.
+While these initial sections of the paper proposed a critical analysis of the existing literature, the reminder of the manuscript will focus on two case studies to formalise how new alternatives can be generated within a decision aiding process for policy design.